Bluesky: Reception

 Reviewing the app during its invitation-only beta phase in February 2023, TechCrunch called it "a functional, if still rather bare-bones, Twitter-like experience".

 Lance Ulanoff of TechRadar originally signed up in April 2023 and at the time declared Bluesky "quiet, reserved, thoughtful, or even polite.
 Overall, BlueSky is the equivalent of a social media Shangri-La".
 When he revisited it in November 2024, after the post-U.S.-election surge in signups, he declared that "for the moment, it's the most exciting place on social media" and "I wasted my day on Bluesky Social and no, I'm not sorry".

-Another review at TechRadar in November 2024 by Christian Rowlands highlighted key differences between Twitter (X) under Musk and Bluesky, particularly in the level of control provided to users.
+Another review at TechRadar in November 2024 by Christian Rowlands highlighted key differences between X (Twitter under Musk) and Bluesky, particularly in the level of control provided to users.
 He noted that Bluesky allows users to choose how their content is filtered and create custom feeds, and also incorporates anti-harassment features like a "traditional block" function and the ability for quote-posts to be "detached" from the original user's thread.

 Jason Perlow of ZDNet wrote in November 2024: "It's not a direct replacement for Twitter (X), but Bluesky has a lot to offer those who want a fresh start in a decentralized, privacy-minded network".
 He highlighted the claimed decentralized nature of Bluesky and the lack of central algorithm, concluding that "Bluesky might be worth your time if you're ready to leave algorithm-driven feeds behind and try a network that prioritizes user control".